spectrocloud/librarium/docs/docs-content/profiles/app-profiles/modify-app-profiles/update-app-profile.md

 2. From the **User Menu**, select **Switch to App Mode**.

-3. Select **App Profiles** from the left **Main Menu**.

-4. Select the profile you updated.
+3. Click on **App Profiles** in the left **Main Menu**, and select the profile you updated.
 Palette displays the profile details and profile stack.

-5. Check that profile details display your changes.
+4. Check that profile details display your changes.

 ## Update a Profile Layer